Carl Rowan

-Carl Thomas Rowan (August 11, 1925 – September 23, 2000) was a prominent American journalist, author and government official who published columns syndicated across the U.S. and was at one point the highest ranking African American in the United States government.
+Carl Thomas Rowan (August 11, 1925 – September 23, 2000) was an American journalist, author and government official whose columns were syndicated across the U.S. At one point, he was the highest ranking African American in the United States government.

 Early life

 Carl Rowan was born in Ravenscroft, Tennessee, the son of Johnnie, a cook and cleaner, and Thomas Rowan, who stacked lumber.
 He was raised in McMinnville, Tennessee, during the Great Depression.
 Rowan was determined to get a good education.
-He graduated from Bernard High School in 1942 as class president and valedictorian.
+He graduated from the Bernard School in 1942, as class president and valedictorian.
 After graduating from high school, Rowan worked cleaning porches at a tuberculosis hospital in order to attend Tennessee State College in Nashville.
 He studied at Tennessee State University (1942–43) and Washburn University (1943–44).
 He was one of the first African Americans to serve as a commissioned officer in the United States Navy.